 When you contact your customer support representative please have the following information ready: Please have the following information ready when you contact customer support.

 - Product model and serial number.

-- Information in Menu 24.2.1 System Information.

 - Warranty Information.

 - Date that you received your device.

 - Brief description of the problem and the steps you took to solve it.